Coronavirus – FAQs on staffing decisions when reopening workplaces

 Should every office-based employee in England work from home?

-The new lockdown measures require employees to stay at home except where they cannot work from home, i.e. it is not reasonably possible for them to do so.
+The new national lockdown rules are a strengthened version of the previous Tier 4 rules, and the position on work has not changed.
+The rules require employees to stay at home except where they cannot work from home, i.e. it is not reasonably possible for them to do so.
 If the exception applies, they can go to work.
-For more information, see our article on the new lockdown restrictions.

 If staff need to come to work, you may wish to consider providing letters confirming that it’s not possible for them to work from home so that staff can carry these letters with them and produce them in the event that they are stopped and challenged.